ihr-it-projekt/DayZModsInfo/TBWarParty/Configs/ArenaMatchConfigs.md

-    "enableShowTeamMarker": 1, // currently not used but will be used in the future "enableFriendlyFire": 1, // At match creation, the match creator can choose if friendly fire is enabled or not "enableStaminaMode": 1, // At match creation, the match creator can choose if stamina is enabled or not "enableShowSpectatorMode": 1, // currently not used but will be used in the future "gearSetNames": [ // name the gear sets, must be the same name as your gear set file name.
+    "enableShowTeamMarker": 1, // currently not used but will be used in the future "enableFriendlyFire": 1, // At match creation, the match creator can choose if friendly fire is enabled or not "enableStaminaMode": 1, // At match creation, the match creator can choose if stamina is enabled or not "enableShowSpectatorMode": 1, // Player can join as spectator to a match "gearSetNames": [ // name the gear sets, must be the same name as your gear set file name.
 See here for more information: GearSets.md
         "Example1",
         "Example2"